 - 1. It is only available for Windows guests (XP or later). - 2.
 The Guest Additions must be installed. - 3.
-Because 2D support is still experimental at this time, it is disabled by default and must be manually enabled in the VM settings (see chapter 3.3, General settings, page 47).
+Because 2D support is still experimental at this time, it is disabled by default and must be manually enabled in the VM settings (see chapter 3.3, General settings, page 50).

-Technically, VirtualBox implements this by exposing video overlay DirectDraw capabilities in the guest video driver.
-The driver sends all overlay commands to the host through a special communication tunnel implemented by VirtualBox, in order for the host to perform the requested 2D operations via the host's programming interfaces.
+Technically, VirtualBox implements this by exposing video overlay DirectDraw capabilities in the Guest Additions video driver.
+The driver sends all overlay commands to the host through a special communication tunnel implemented by VirtualBox.
+On the host side, OpenGL is then used to implement color space transformation and scaling

-4.11 Guest properties
+4.6 Guest properties